ibm-cloud-docs/dr-automation-powervs/user-role-management.md

 ### Procedure to create a new user
 {: #urm-procedure}

-1. Click **root** in the user menu at the top-right of the screen.
+1. Click **root** in the user menu at the top-right of the External Orchestrator GUI.
 Select User Role Management from the menu displayed.
 The web-browser displays the User Role Management screen.
 2. Select **Users** and it displays username, role name, and permission granted to a user in the list displayed, MFA Status, Actions and add a new user.
 3. Click **Add New User**and provide the username, email address, and phone number, and optionally enable MFA for the user.
 4. Under **Assign Role & Permissions**, select the role you want to assign from the list or click Add New Role to create a custom role and assign permissions to the role.